-- After you have built and run a successful deployment of your microservice or application in Harness, you then add CloudWatch verification steps to your Harness deployment workflow.
+- After you have run a successful deployment, you then add verification steps to the Workflow using your Verification Provider.

-- Harness Continuous Verification uses unsupervised machine-learning to analyze your deployments and CloudWatch analytics/logs, discovering events that might be causing your deployments to fail.
-Then you can use this information to improve your deployments.
+- Harness uses unsupervised machine-learning and CloudWatch analytics to analyze your future deployments, discovering events that might be causing your deployments to fail.
+Then you can use this information to set rollback criteria and improve your deployments.

-For information on setting up CloudWatch to monitor EC2 and ELB, see Monitoring Your Instances Using CloudWatch from AWS.
+For information on setting up CloudWatch to monitor EC2, ECS, and ELB, see Monitoring Your Instances Using CloudWatch from AWS.
 When you enable CloudWatch monitoring on EC2, you are prompted with the following dialog.

 Click Yes, Enable, and then go to CloudWatch to view metrics.

 The first step in using CloudWatch with Harness is to set up an AWS Cloud Provider in Harness.

 A Harness Cloud Provider is a connection to AWS and its monitoring tools, such as CloudWatch.
 Once Harness is connected, you can use Harness 24/7 Service Guard and Deployment Verification with your CloudWatch data and analysis.